GaijinEntertainment/daScript/doc/source/stdlib/detail/builtin.rst

 .. |variable-builtin-ULONG_MAX| replace:: minimum possible value of 'uint64'

+.. |variable-builtin-DAS_MAX_FUNCTION_ARGUMENTS| replace:: maximum number of arguments for the function. this is used to pre-allocate stack space for the function arguments

 .. |variable-builtin-LOG_CRITICAL| replace:: indicates maximum log level. critial errors, panic, shutdown

 .. |variable-builtin-LOG_ERROR| replace:: indicates log level recoverable errors